alfonsof/azure-java-examples/azureblobstoragelist/README.md

 This folder contains a Java application example that list a Blob storage container on Microsoft Azure.

-List the blobs in a Blob Storage container for Azure.
+List the blobs in a Blob Storage container in an Azure storage account.